zunzer/differential-privacy-for-real-world-geospatial-systems/README.md

 Furthermore, the extension PostGIS has to be installed on the database.
 Detailed information on the installation process can be found in the official PostGIS [documentation](https://postgis.net/documentation/getting_started/).

+### settings.ini
+This file contains all constants used within our application.
+For the database connection, all necessary settings are already present.
+If a SSH-connection is to be used, the necessary informations can be added under the section `[ssh]`.

 ## Usage

 To run the dashboard web app, run the following command.
 Ensure that the required dependencies are available.